Smallness of fundamental groups for arithmetic schemes: Smallness of fundamental groups

-Hence it is sufficient to prove the smallness of $G/N'_i$ and we may assume $G'$ is finite.
+Hence it is sufficient to replace $G$ by $G/N'_i$ and assume $G'$ is a finite subgroup of $G$.
 Let $N_0$ be an open normal subgroup of $G$ with $G' \cap N_0 = 1$ (such $N_0$ exists since $G$ is Hausdorff and $G'$ is finite).
-When $N$ runs through all the open normal subgroups of $G$ with $(G : N) \le n$, there exist only finitely many possibilities of open normal subgroups of $G$ with the form $N \cap N_0$ by \refclaim{claim-M}.
+When $N$ runs through all the open normal subgroups of $G$ with $(G : N) \le n$, there exist only finitely many possibilities of open normal subgroups of $G$ with the form $N \cap N_0$ by Lemma\ \ref{claim-M}.
 Since $N \cap N_0$ is open in $G$, this implies that there are only finitely many possibilities of such $N$.
 Hence $G$ is small. \end{proof}